ReubenWattenhofer/folding_solids/ReadMe.txt

 		polyhedralGraphToShape[faces, edgeLength, filePath, verbose, alignFreq]

 	Parameters:
-	faces - vertices which comprise each face {{1,2,3,4},...} -- assumption is that each vertex is adjacent to the next.
+	faces - vertices which comprise each face in the polyhedral graph {{1,2,3,4},...} -- assumption is that each vertex is adjacent to the next.
 Winding order (clockwise vs counterclockwise) is irrelevant for every face EXCEPT THE FIRST.
 The first face is assumed to wind clockwise. edgeLength - length of each edge
 	filePath - can be absolute or relative, must be a string formatted so Mathematica can read it.
 		If relative, Mathematica will assume root is Documents directory (for Windows anyway)